 Low credit scores can be caused by numerous reasons.
 For some, it may signify a lack of credit history.
 For others, it is likely that late payments or no payments were made.
 Let’s explore these reasons further:

-- You have applied for too many accounts: everytime a company does a hard inquiry on your credit score, you get docked points.
+You have applied for too many accounts: every time company does a hard inquiry on your credit score, you get docked points.

 As stated earlier, you can still get a loan, even if your credit is low or poor.
 You should reserve these instances if you need a loan with poor credit when you are in a true emergency.
 In Avondale, you can get a loan by opting to apply for a title loan.

-A title loan in Avondale can be applied for at 1 Stop Title Loans.
+A title loan in Avondale can be applied for at 1 Stop Title Loans and Motor Vehicle Services.
 In this scenario, your credit history will not even be checked.
 What you will need however is your vehicle to use as collateral and proof of income.
 Imagine applying for a loan and having cash in hand the very same day!
-Now, with a title loan, you can anticipate higher interest rates than traditional loans, but the process is generally quick and easy.
+Now, with an auto title loan, you can anticipate higher interest rates than traditional loans, but the process is generally quick and easy.

 Another option for getting cash without a great credit history is to ask your family or friends for help.
 It can be a very humbling experience to ask loved ones for help during trying times.
 Keep in mind this can also be a very stressful situation as borrowing money from friends or family can be burdensome on your relationship.
 This approach also will not help or hinder your credit score as it stands.